I work primarily in metaethics, metaphysics, and epistemology — specifically, on the metaphysics of normative properties and the ethics of belief.

 Works in progress

-(2) Nonnaturalism without Contingentism (with Chris Howard) Gideon Rosen and Anandi Hattiangadi have recently argued that non-naturalists must accept moral contingentism.
+(1) Nonnaturalism without Contingentism (with Chris Howard) Gideon Rosen and Anandi Hattiangadi have recently argued that non-naturalists must accept moral contingentism.
 We argue, however, that there are multiple good ways for non-naturalists to avoid these arguments.
 And we take that to be good news for the non-naturalist because moral contingentism amounts to a view of morality that is unsatisfying to a moral realist—or so we argue.
-(Draft coming soon; in preparation for the 2024 Madison Metaethics Workshop)
+(Draft)